kirkovski/kirkovski/README.md

-- 👋 Hi, I’m @kirkovski
+- 👋 Hi, I’m Kirk Wuo
-- 👀 I’m interested in using Javascript/C# to do anything...
+- 👀 I’m interested in data analysis.
-- 🌱 I’m currently learning Unity Game Dev/Web Dev
+- 🌱 I’m currently taking Google Data Analytics Professional Certificate program.
-- 💞️ I’m looking to collaborate on ...C#/Javascript
+- 💞️ I’m looking to collaborate on data analysis projects
-- 📫 How to reach me ...not yet sure lol this is my first

 <!---
 kirkovski/kirkovski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.